Do you know a student who could use extra support? Please use the CARE Network Report form.

 The Threat Assessment Team is a cross-functional team comprised of a variety of university offices that addresses concerns about threatening behavior that could result in violence directed towards the students, faculty, and staff of the George Washington University.
 The goal of the Threat Assessment Team is to evaluate behavior that individuals perceive as warning signs for future violent or self-destructive actions.
 The team can be rapidly convened in order to assess situations whenever they arise.
 Concerning and threatening behavior can occur in a variety of ways, and all threats should be taken seriously.

 Call the Team through GWPD at (202) 994-6111 if someone's actions, words, or writing makes you feel threatened or concerned in any way.
-A call to GWPD will activate the Team for imminent concerns, or you may report concerning behavior online for non-imminent concerns.
+A call to GWPD will activate the Team.

 Do you have a concern about a GW staff or faculty member?